openfl/svg/test/README.md

 `svg` includes unit tests.
 These tests render SVGs at different sizes, and compare those images against known, "good" versions.
 If the images are similar enough, the test passes; otherwise, they fail.

+To run the tests, run of the following commands.

+- Windows: `openfl test windows`
+- macOS: `openfl test windows`
+- Linux: `openfl test linux`
+- Neko: `openfl test neko`
+- HashLink: `openfl test hl`

-To run the tests, run `haxe test.hxml`.
-This generates an `svg-tests.html` file in the repository root, which shows a row per image.
+On Haxe `sys` targets, this generates an `svg-tests.html` file in the repository root, which shows a row per image.
 For each row, it displays:

 - The SVG
 - The actual (expected) PNG rendering
 - The rendered PNG version